 Now make the cashew sour cream by draining the soaked cashews and add it to a blender or food processor with the apple cider vinegar and water.
 Blending until smooth.

-Serve with avocado, corn tortilla chips and a dollop of cashew sour cream.
+Serve with avocado, corn tortilla chips and a dollop of cashew sour cream or coconut yoghurt.